 5.1.6.5.2 PRS for carrier phase positioning

-For DL UE positioning measurement reporting in higher layer parameter NR-DL-TDOA-SignalMeasurementInformation, the UE may be configured to report the DL Reference Signal Carrier Phase Difference (RSCPD) [7, TS 38.215] measurement along with the DL RSTD.
+For DL UE positioning measurement reporting in higher layer parameter NR-DL-TDOA-SignalMeasurementInformation, the UE may be configured to report the DL Reference Signal Carrier Phase Difference (RSCPD) [7, TS 38.215] measurement along with the DL RSTD measurement.
 When the UE reports RSCPD measurements, the reference nr-DL-PRS-ReferenceInfo is the same as the one reported, for the RSTD measurements.
 For DL UE positioning measurement reporting in higher layer parameter NR-Multi-RTT-SignalMeasurementInformation, the UE may be configured to report the DL Reference Signal Carrier Phase (RSCP) measurement [7, TS 38,215] along with the UE Rx-Tx time difference measurement.
 When the UE reports DL RSCPD measurement(s) along with DL RSTD measurement(s) or DL RSCP measurement(s) along with UE Rx-Tx time difference measurement(s), the DL RSCPD and/or DL RSCP measurement(s) should be measured from a single DL PRS positioning frequency layer.
 For a UE in RRC_CONNECTED state, DL RSCP/RSCPD measurements are measured within the configured measurement gap.

 <omitted text>

-The UE may be provided with nr-PRU-RSCP-MeasInfo or nr-PRU-DL-TDOA-MeasInfo which contains DL RSCP/RSCPD measurements together with DL RSTD, DL PRS-RSRP, and/or DL PRS-RSRPP measurement(s) associated with the RSCP/RSCPD measurements performed by a positioning reference unit (PRU) [20, TS 38.305] the timestamps associated with the measurements, and the location information of the PRU.
+The UE may be provided with nr-PRU-RSCP-MeasInfo or nr-PRU-DL-TDOA-MeasInfo which contains DL RSCP/RSCPD measurements together with DL RSTD, DL PRS-RSRP, and/or DL PRS-RSRPP measurement(s) associated with the RSCP/RSCPD measurements performed by a positioning reference unit (PRU) [20, TS 38.305], and the timestamps associated with the measurements.
+The UE may be provided with nr-PRU-LocationInfo which contains the location information of the PRU.

 The UE may be configured to report quality metrics NR-PhaseQuality corresponding to the DL RSCP and RSCPD measurements which include the following fields [17, TS 37.355]: